 If these medicines are not enough to relieve your TMJ pain, your dentist may prescribe something stronger, such as a prescription-strength ibuprofen.
 It is extremely rare that prescription pain medicines are issued for TMJ issues.

-Therapies can include things like mouthguards to wear while sleeping, as well as physical therapy to get the jaw muscles strong and flexible.
-Other treatments might include hot and cold compresses.
+Therapies to relieve TMJ pain can include things like mouthguards to wear while sleeping, as well as physical therapy to get the jaw muscles strong and flexible.
+Other TMJ treatments might include hot and cold compresses.

 Of course, the cause of the TMJ pain may be more serious, so be prepared to seek medical help if it’s not working on your own.